Indigenous Cultural Competency Training

 For more information on the Indigenous Cultural Competency Training, group session availability and fee schedule, please contact Michael Etherington – Cultural Program Manager at 416-964-9087 ext 315 or via-email at: email@example.com.

 Interested in attending a session as an individual or smaller group?
-Please buy a ticket/s here for our March 27th, 2017 or April 5th, 2017 workshop.
+Please buy a ticket/s here for our April 28th workshop.